Vladimir Litvintsev: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Litvintsev and his coach Sergei Rozanov left Angels of Plushenko for Dynamo in the summer of 2021 and also spent seven weeks training in Italy and France.
 A foot stress fracture limited the intensity of Litvintsev's training.
 Later, during the season, Litvintsev returned to his former coaches at Koniok Tchaikovskoi club.

 Litvintsev began the season at the 2021 CS Lombardia Trophy, where he placed first in the short program, but dropped to fourth overall after coming fifth in the free skate.
 At 2021 CS Nebelhorn Trophy, he was sixth after the short program and overall, although he scored fifth in the free skate.
 This result qualified a place for Azerbaijan at the 2022 Winter Olympics.

 At the 2022 European Championships in Tallinn, Litvintsev finished in the eighth place.

 Litvintsev was a flag bearer for Azerbaijan's national team at the 2022 Winter Olympics.
 He achieved a new personal best of 84.15 in the short program of the men's event, finishing eighteenth in that segment and qualifying to the free skate.
 Nineteenth in the free skate, he remained eighteenth overall.

 At the 2022 World Championships, Litvintsev achieved a new personal best in the short program and finished in sixteenth place overall.

-2022–2023 season
+2022–2023 season: Challenger Series bronze

 Litvintsev won a bronze medal at the 2022 CS Denis Ten Memorial Challenge and the gold at the Bosphorus Cup.
 At the 2023 World Championships, Litvintsev finished in eleventh place overall, having earned new personal best scores in the free skate and total score.